-24 Module unit of G3 Introduction to central banking Degree programme Bachelor of Science, Zentralbankwesen/Central Banking degree programme Code G3-2 Academic level of the Foundation course module Туре Module unit; quantitative content 20%, English-language content according to the - 71 table on page12 and the appendix to the module catalogue, legal content 30% Academic workload 120 hours, of which 55.5 contact hours (74x45-minute teaching sessions) and 64.5 1 hours of independent study Teaching methods Classes, seminars, independent study Lecturer responsible for Uwe Schollmeyer the module Owe ocnowneyer Ctudents will learn shout the tasks of central banks as well as the argenization Academic objectives Students will learn about the tasks of central banks as well as the organisation, structure and objectives of the Eurosystem and the ECB.
+24 Module unit of G3 Introduction to central banking Degree programme Bachelor of Science, Zentralbankwesen/Central Banking degree programme Code G3-2 Academic level of the Foundation course module Туре Module unit; quantitative content 20%, English-language content according to the 176- table on page12 and the appendix to the module catalogue, legal content 30% Academic workload 120 hours, of which 55.5 contact hours (74x45-minute teaching sessions) and 64.5 7100001111011110010 hours of independent study Teaching methods Classes, seminars, independent study Lecturer responsible for Uwe Schollmeyer the module Owe ocnowneyer Ctudents will learn shout the tasks of central banks as well as the argenization Academic objectives Students will learn about the tasks of central banks as well as the organisation, structure and objectives of the Eurosystem and the ECB.
 They will be able to explain the money creation of central and commercial banks in the balance sheet context.
 Students will learn the key instruments involved in cash payments and cashless payments, and will be able to classify and explain basic logistical concepts related to cash.
 They will acquire detailed knowledge of the Eurosystem and the business activities of the Bundesbank.
 The main language of instruction and examination of this course is English.
 Preliminary reading Berndsen, R. J.: Financial Market Infrastructures and Payments, Veghel, 2018.
 Herger, N.: Wie funktionieren Zentralbanken?, Springer Gabler, latest edition.
 Gudehus, T.: Logistik 1 - Grundlagen, Verfahren und Strategien, Springer Vieweg, latest edition.
 Mishkin, F./Matthews, K./Giuliodori, M.: The Economics of Money, Banking & Financial Markets, European Edition, 2013.
 Verbeck, D.: Einführung in die Bargeldökonomie der Bundesrepublik Deutschland, Stuttgart, 2017.
 Wienbracke, M.: Grundwissen Europarecht, Munich, latest edition.
-G3-2a Money and central banks: basic concepts Syllabus Fundamentals of money and central banking Money creation in the modern economy The central bank as a bank The central bank's balance sheet The contral parties shock G3-2b The Eurosystem Syllabus Introduction to EU law and governance Syllabus Euro area, the ECB, the ESCB and the Eurosystem The role of national central banks in the Eurosystem Independence and accountability The Deutsche Bundesbank: History, role, organisation and functions G3-2c Payment instruments Syllabus Definition of cash and cashless payments Legal basis of cash and cashless transactions Key concepts of logistics, particularly cash logistics Cash cycle, automation of cash processing Cash planning and supply Credit transfers and direct debits, debit and credit cards Payment behaviour in Germany and Europe Business activities of the Daytoche Bundeshank's branches Business activities of the Deutsche Bundesbank's branches
+G3-2a Money and central banks: basic concepts Syllabus Fundamentals of money and central banking Money creation in the modern economy The central bank as a bank The central bank's balance sheet The central bank a balance shock G3-2b The Eurosystem Syllabus · Syllabus Introduction to EU law and governance Figure 2009, the EOOR and the Figure 2004 are - Euro area, the ECB, the ESCB and the Eurosystem The role of national central banks in the Eurosystem Independence and accountability The Deutsche Bundesbank: History, role, organisation and functions G3-2c Payment instruments Syllabus Definition of cash and cashless payments Legal basis of cash and cashless transactions Key concepts of logistics, particularly cash logistics Cash cycle, automation of cash processing Cash cycle, automation of cash processing Cash planning and supply Credit transfers and direct debits, debit and credit cards Payment behaviour in Germany and Europe Business activities of the Daytoche Bundachenk's branches Business activities of the Deutsche Bundesbank's branches